Recent Developments in the Treatment of Parkinson’s Disease

 ICBII is in preclinical studies for Parkinson’s and Alzheimer’s diseases.

 WOULD YOU LIKE TO HELP get ICBII’s drugs to market faster?
 The joy of being a part of this historical event can be had by helping ICBI find the funds to bring these trials to fruition through your investing, and by finding others with the financial ability and humanitarian mindset to accomplish the, until now, impossible.
-Please contact ICBI directly through their website ICBII.com or by phone at 858-455-9880, or contact Jo Rosen at PRO for a personal introduction to the scientists.
+Please contact ICBI directly through their website ICBII.com or by phone at 858-455-9880, or contact PRO for an introduction to the scientists.

 IMAGINE the world without Parkinson’s, MSA, or Alzheimer’s disease.